gijaeAhn/2024_ZEUS/README.md

 7. Update Dependencies
 - Keep track of your dependencies by updating the relevant .txt file.
 This file should contain a list of the required packages for the project.

+Style Guide

+1. Ros Topic Namespace Rule
+- Topics which are shared both by real and webots
+  - /zeus/'topicName'
+- Topics only for real
+  - /zeus/real/'topicName'
+- Topics only for webots
+  - /zeus/webots/'topicName'